Li Ruigang

 Li Ruigang (黎瑞刚; born 13 June 1969) is a Chinese businessman and media mogul.
-He was born in Lanzhou, Gansu province with his ancestral home in Zhongshan, Guangdong province.
+He was born in Lanzhou, Gansu province with his ancestral home in Zhongshan, Guangdong.

 Early life and education

 Li obtained an MBA from Fudan University and went to Columbia University as a visiting scholar.

 Career

 Li was president of the Shanghai Media Group from 2002 to 2011.

 In 2011, Li was appointed as Deputy Secretary-General of the Shanghai Party Committee and Director of the Municipal Party General Office.

 Li is chair of China Media Capital which bought a stake in Manchester City football club.
 He oversaw a mass media holding company that includes television stations, radio, newspapers, magazines, and Internet ventures.
 During his tenure revenue for the company expanded six-fold.

 Li serves as a non-executive director of WPP.